jonatankruszewski/m201-mongodb-mongodb-performance/notes.md

 - [ ] When query plans are generated, for a given query, every index generates at least one query plan.
 - [ ] If an index can't be used, then there is no query plan for that query.

-### Force indexes with hing
+### Force indexes with hint

 - When having several indexes, to be explicit.
 - attach .hint (it is a cursor method)
 - db.col.find({}).hint({name:1, }) // pass the shape or the string of the name of the index.
 - Use with caution.
 MongoDB usually does a good job
 - When there are a LOT of index.
-- Better to remove unused index.
+- Better to remove unused indexes.
 - Overrides mongodb default selection.

 ### Forcing Indexes with Hint

 Problem:

 What is the method that forces MongoDB to use a particular index?
-Attempts Remaining:∞Unlimited Attempts

 Check all answers that apply: